Lekan-E/City-of-Ottawa-Projects/Red-Light Camera Violations/README.md

 # Real-Time Monitoring Dashboard for Red-Light Camera Violations in Ottawa

-**Project Owner:** Olamilekan Elegbede
-**Institution:** School of Advanced Technology, Algonquin College
 **Tools:** Microsoft Excel · Power Query · Tableau

 ---

 ## Overview

 Red-light camera violations are a significant traffic safety concern in Ottawa.
-While the City of Ottawa publishes violation data publicly through Open Ottawa, the data is spread across multiple disconnected datasets, making it difficult for city officials to identify high-risk intersections or detect meaningful trends.
+While the City of Ottawa publishes violation data publicly through Open Ottawa, the data is spread across multiple disconnected datasets, making it difficult to identify high-risk intersections or detect meaningful trends.

 This project consolidates 13 annual datasets (2015–2026) covering 86 red-light cameras into a single, unified data source and delivers a four-page interactive Tableau dashboard that turns raw open data into actionable traffic safety insights.